Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-A measure of the percentage of the brownmillerite phase which is dynamic can be quantified by the contrast associated with the fast decay rate $\tau_f$ of the BM(006) Bragg peak.
+A measure of the percentage of the BM phase that is dynamic can be quantified by the contrast associated with the fast decay rate $\tau_f$ of the BM(006) Bragg peak.
 It is obtained by minimizing the second derivative of Eq.~\ref{exp_fit_eq} using the fitting values from Fig.~\ref{fig_g2_fits} and is plotted in Fig.~\ref{fig_contrast}.
-The results show an increase in contrast as a function of t$_{age}$, with a clear increase for t$_{age}>$5000~s. \\
+The results show an increase in contrast as a function of t$_{age}$, with a clear increase for t$_{age}>$5000~s.

 \textbf{3.
-Discussion}\\ The data presented in Fig.~\ref{figtagedef} and \ref{figfitresults} might be interpreted as XPCS evidence of nucleation and growth of the brownmillerite phase in LSCO under constant reducing conditions (T = 550~$^\circ$C and P$<$1$\times10^{-3}$~mbar).
-The XPCS data are taken at t$>$2~h after setting the reducing conditions, ensuring that the dynamics are not due to setup thermal instabilities.
-A clear sign that the observed dynamics are linked to the phase transition is that they are only seen on the brownmillerite (006) half-order Bragg peak at the transition temperature (Fig.~\ref{fig_setup}f).
+Discussion}\\ The data presented in Figs.~\ref{figtagedef} and~\ref{figfitresults} might be interpreted as XPCS evidence of nucleation and growth of the BM phase in LSCO under constant reducing conditions (\mbox{T = 550~$^\circ$C} and P$<$1$\times10^{-3}$~mbar).
+The XPCS data are taken at t$>$2~h after setting the temperature to 550~$^\circ$C, ensuring that the dynamics are not due to setup thermal instabilities.
+A clear sign that the observed dynamics are linked to the phase transition is that they occur only in the BM peak near the transition temperature (Fig.~\ref{fig_setup}f).